yasbik/Ixalan/Doc/i3_worksheet.md

 **Write a discussion about an end-to-end test that you wrote.
 What did you test, how did you set up the test so it was not flaky?
 Provide a link to that test.**

+One of the end-to-end tests written was to test if the movie details were displayed and if the movie trailer could be played.

+The way this was tested was a particular movie was "clicked" after which, the test made sure that the details displayed on screen were the same as the movie details as it appears in the database.

+The movie trailer part was tricky as it involced launching YouTube to play the trailer link.

+This was tested by just checking if an intent with the appropriate URL was launched.
+This was checked with the URL of the associated movie from the database.

+By making sure that the details displayed on screen matched what was in the database, we made sure that the test was not flaky.

 Acceptance test, untestable
 ===============

 **What challenges did you face when creating acceptance tests?
 What was difficult or impossible to test?**

+Addition of new features would often cause some existing acceptance tests to break.

+This is due to the fact that system test involves starting at a particular activity and assumptions like these made when writing the system tests would cause it to fail later on when another member added their code.

+The payment feature was difficult to test due to the different types of payments the app supports.

+Currently, the system tests only tests payment with credit card and not the other kinds.

 Velocity/teamwork
 =================